 - Customize the loyalty program settings and point thresholds

 - Configure the earning action settings to enable product review points

-And once your customers start earning points, they’ll be able to redeem them as a coupon!
-If you want to know more, check out Advanced Coupons’ Loyalty Program step-by-step tutorial here.
+Once your customers start earning points, they’ll be able to redeem them as a coupon!
+If you want to know more, check out our Advanced Coupons’ Loyalty Program step-by-step tutorial here.

 How To Automatically Remind Your Customers To Leave Reviews In WooCommerce

 While frequently requesting customer feedback might be taxing, social proof is extremely important for your company.
-So instead, what we suggest is automating your reminders via email campaigns.
+Therefore, we suggest automating your reminders via email campaigns, instead.

 This way, you can send your customers timely and personalized reminders without constantly creating and sending emails one by one.
 So naturally, you’ll need an email marketing platform to help you.

 Several CRM software can get you started quickly.
 However, we highly recommend Drip if you’re mainly looking for a way to request feedback automatically.

 Drip is a powerful marketing automation platform built for e-commerce.
 It utilizes email, SMS, and tight 3rd-party integrations to help businesses drive more revenue.